ActivitySim/activitysim/example/README.md

 A few overarching principles

-* A little discussion of NOT so object oriented - this is more like a database - data is in tables, NOT in objects
+* A little discussion of "NOT so object oriented" - this is more like a database - data is in standard tables, NOT in objects

 * The implications of this are that most of the core code is pandas and thus the quality is controlled by the larger community.
 We are thankful that its